 All staff have high expectations for the children whilst recognising that each and every child is different.
 A wide variety of teaching strategies and techniques are used to enable children to learn effectively.
 These include individual, group and whole class teaching.
-We place a strong emphasis on first hand experience and try to make our lessons as interactive as possible.
+We place a strong emphasis on first-hand experience and strive to make our lessons as immersive and interactive as possible.

 As a staff we are continually monitoring and evaluating our teaching strategies and results.
 Our policy documents and schemes of work are the result of collaborative discussion between all personnel involved in the education of our children, including the children themselves who contribute through the Junior Governors.

-Children’s progress is continually monitored and assessed through questioning, marking work and assessments at the end of every half term in Key Stage One.
+Children’s progress is continually monitored and assessed through questioning, marking work and assessments two thirds of the way through each term.
 Every child has their own individual targets and progress towards these is reviewed with the children frequently.